 Before the mechanisms, the diagnostic.
 Stockouts in small businesses come from four root causes:

-The percentages move by business model — perishable-heavy restaurants skew harder toward bad lead-time and demand estimates; long-tail retailers skew toward bad ordering discipline.
-But all four show up everywhere, and automating against any one of them only addresses 20–30% of stockouts.
-The teams that drive stockouts toward zero attack all four.
+The mix moves by business model — perishable-heavy restaurants skew harder toward bad lead-time and demand estimates; long-tail retailers skew toward bad ordering discipline.
+But all four show up everywhere, and automating against any one of them only addresses part of the problem.
+The teams that reduce stockout risk most consistently attack all four.

 This is the foundation.
 If the system doesn't know what's on the shelf right now, every other layer of automation is calibrated to a fiction.

-• Receiving increments inventory the moment goods are scanned (or marked received)
+- Receiving increments inventory when goods are scanned or marked received

 The failure mode in a manual stack: inventory updates batch overnight, or weekly, or whenever someone gets around to it.
 The system's "inventory on hand" lags reality by hours or days.
 Reorder decisions get made on stale data.
-Half the stockouts are technically "the system thought we had enough."
+Many stockouts are technically "the system thought we had enough."

-What automated inventory software does: writes inventory events as they happen.
-LineNow updates inventory the moment POS sales come in (Shopify, Square, Toast, Clover, Lightspeed) and the moment receiving is logged.
+What automated inventory software does: writes inventory events as they happen through supported sync paths.
+LineNow updates inventory from supported POS and sales-channel activity and from receiving events.

 See consumption rate for the underlying math.